mobven/capture-ios/README.md

 ### Note:
 * iOS 8.0 and newer are supported
 * Swift 3.0 and newer are supported
+* To use with iOS 11, please use ios11 branch.

 ### CocoaPods
 To install with CocoaPods, simply add the following line to your Podfile: